rycon2424/Multiplayer_ClientSidePrediction/pages/Part_3.md

 ## Before we start
 We will implement the Client-prediction and Server reconciliation as bare bone as possible.
 This can after this tutorial easily be optimized and expanded.

-## Applying client-side prediction by storing all movement per tick
+## Applying client-side prediction by moving locally and sending all data
 The first thing we need is to store all movement each tick.
 We can do this by making a class to store a ticks information. <br>
 We need to store 3 values.
 - tick: The current tick of this data.